KenKundert/nestedtext/doc/basic_syntax.rst

     - value 1
     -
+        - value 2a
+        - value 2b
+    -
-        key 2a: value 2a
+        key 3a: value 3a
-        key 2b: value 2b
+        key 3b: value 3b
+    -
+        > first line of value 4
+        > second line of value 4

 Another form of a list is the inline list.
 This is a compact form where all the list items are given on the same line.
 There is a bit of syntax that defines